Compare them all!

 Comparative forms are used to compare two things, expressing a higher or lower degree of a particular quality or characteristic.
 The exercises in the lesson focus on various comparative forms and their usage.

-Theory
+Theory is first

 Not anything near: This phrase is used to indicate that something is not close or similar in quality, quantity, or degree to something else.